MetOffice/CMEW/doc/source/user_guide/prerequisites_spice.rst

 .. include:: ../common.txt

-This page lists the prerequisites for:
+This page lists the prerequisites for the metoffice site:
   * Cloning the Climate Model Evaluation Workflow (|CMEW|) repository
   * Running |CMEW| on Met Office SPICE systems using the Slurm batch scheduler.